-This beautiful photo is by Vancouver family lawyer Kathleen Walker, who tells me that the statute is in the Vancouver Courthouse of the Supreme Court of British Columbia, Canada.
+The statute in the picture on the left is in the Vancouver Courthouse of the Supreme Court of British Columbia, Canada.
 The ancient Greek Titaness Themis, is the embodiment of divine law, order, and custom.
 A daughter of Uranus, and an early bride of Zeus, she issued her divine edicts to mankind through the great oracle of Delphi.
 Her later Roman equivalent was Justitia, and artistic representations of justice (blind and impartial – including those shown on this blog) are now typically Roman rather than Greek.
 However, the statute in the Great Hall of the Law Courts Building in Vancouver (pictured above), is a bronze by Jack Harman and it is explicitly of Themis.

-I have written on a number of occasions on this blog about the importance of open justice to the rule of law, and no sooner had I discussed this photo with Kathleen than I noticed the following report in Saturday’s Irish Times:
+I have written on a number of occasions on this blog about the importance of open justice to the rule of law, and I noticed the following report in Saturday’s Irish Times:

 Property developer Paddy McKillen’s bid to keep information about his financial dealings out of the public arena during a High Court case in London is to be challenged by a number of newspapers, including The Irish Times.